 \section{Abstract}

-In general, the comprehension of any type of complex system depends on the resolution used to look at the phenomena occurring within it.
-But identifying \textit{a priori}, for example, the best time frequencies/scales to study a certain system over-time, or the spatial distances at which looking for correlations, symmetries, and fluctuations, is most often non-trivial.
-Here e describe an unsupervised approach that, starting solely from the data of a system, allows learning the characteristic length-scales of the key events/processes dominating it and the optimal spatiotemporal resolutions to characterize them.
-We test this approach on time-series data obtained from simulation or experimental trajectories of various example many-body complex systems ranging from the atomic- to the macroscopic-scale and having diverse internal dynamic complexities.
-Our method automatically performs the analysis of the systems’ data analyzing correlations at all relevant inter-particle distances and at all possible inter-frame intervals in which their time-series can be subdivided: namely, at all space-and-time resolutions.
-The optimal spatiotemporal resolution for studying a certain system thus steps-out as that maximizing information extraction-and-classification from the system’s data, which we prove being related to the characteristic spatiotemporal length-scales of the local/collective physical events dominating it.
-This approach is broadly applicable and can be used to optimize the study of different types of data (static distributions, time-series, or signals).
-The concept of “optimal resolution” has general character and provides a robust basis to characterize any type of system based on its data, as well as to guide data analysis in general.
+In general, comprehension of any type of complex system depends on the resolution used to examine the phenomena occurring within it.
+However, identifying \textit{a priori}, for example, the best time frequencies/scales to study a certain system over-time, or the spatial distances at which correlations, symmetries, and fluctuations are, most often non-trivial.
+Here we describe an unsupervised approach that, starting solely from the data of a system, allows learning the characteristic length scales of the dominant key events/processes and the optimal spatiotemporal resolutions to characterize them.
+We tested this approach on time series data obtained from simulation or experimental trajectories of various example many-body complex systems ranging from the atomic to the macroscopic scale and having diverse internal dynamic complexities.
+Our method automatically analyzes the system data by analyzing correlations at all relevant inter-particle distances and at all possible inter-frame intervals in which their time series can be subdivided, namely, at all space and time resolutions.
+The optimal spatiotemporal resolution for studying a certain system thus maximizes information extraction and classification from the system’s data, which we prove to be related to the characteristic spatiotemporal length scales of the local/collective physical events dominating it.
+This approach is broadly applicable and can be used to optimize the study of different types of data (static distributions, time series, or signals).
+The concept of “optimal resolution” has a general character and provides a robust basis for characterizing any type of system based on its data, as well as to guide data analysis in general.